OData/v3ProtocolDocument/OData URI Conventions.markdown

                                         ( entityNavigationProperty [ singleNavigationExpr ] ) /
 										primitivePropertyPath /
                                         complexPropertyPath /
-										collectionPropertyPath [ anyExpression / allExpression ] /
+										collectionPropertyPath [ anyExpr / allExpr ] /
                                         streamPropertyPath /
                                         boundFunctionExpr
                                		)

+	functionExpr				= 	(
+										entityColFuncCall [ singleNavigationExpr ] /
+										entityFuncCall [ collectionNavigationExpr ] /
+										primitiveFuncCall [ boundOperationExpr ] /
+										primitiveColFuncCall [ boundOperationExpr ] /
+										complexFuncCall [ complexPropertyPath / boundOperationExpr ] /
+										bomplexColFuncCall [ boundOperationExpr ]
+									)

+	boolFunctionExpr 			= 	functionExpr
+                       				; with the added restriction that the boolFunctionExpr MUST return a boolean value

 	boundFunctionExpr			= 	[ "/" qualifiedEntityTypeName ]
 									"/"
 									(
 										boundEntityColFuncCall [ singleNavigationExpr ] /
 										boundEntityFuncCall [ collectionNavigationExpr ] /
-										boundPrimitiveFuncCall [ boundOperationExpr ] /
+										boundPrimitiveFuncCall [ boundFunctionExpr ] /
-										boundPrimitiveColFuncCall [ boundOperationExpr ] /
+										boundPrimitiveColFuncCall [ boundFunctionExpr ] /
-										boundComplexFuncCall [ complexPropertyPath / boundOperationExpr ] /
+										boundComplexFuncCall [ complexPropertyPath / boundFunctionExpr ] /
-										boundComplexColFuncCall [ boundOperationExpr ]
+										boundComplexColFuncCall [ boundFunctionExpr ]
 									)
                                     ; boundOperation segments can only be composed if the type of the previous segment matches
                                     ; the type of the first parameter of the action or function being called.
 									; NOTE: the qualifiedEntityTypeName is only permitted if the previous segment is an Entity or Collection of Entities.

+	boolBoundFunctionExpr		= 	boundFunctionExpr
+									; with the added restriction that the boolBoundFunctionExpr MUST return a boolean value

-	anyExpr      				=	"any(" [ lambdaVariableExpression ":" lambdaPredicateExpression ] ")"
+	anyExpr      				=	"any(" [ lambdaVariableExpr ":" lambdaPredicateExpr ] ")"

-	allExpr      				=   "all(" lambdaVariableExpression ":" lambdaPredicateExpression ")"
+	allExpr      				=   "all(" lambdaVariableExpr ":" lambdaPredicateExpr ")"

   	implicitVariableExpr       	= 	"$it"
         							; references the unnamed outer variable of the query

   	lambdaVariableExpr         	= 	odataIdentifier

-  	inscopeVariableExpr        	=  	implicitVariableExpression | lambdaVariableExpression
+  	inscopeVariableExpr        	=  	implicitVariableExpr | lambdaVariableExpr
-    								; the lambdaVariableExpression must be the name of a variable introduced by either the ; current lambdaMethodCallExpression’s lambdaVariableExpression or via a wrapping
+    								; the lambdaVariableExpr must be the name of a variable introduced by either the ; current lambdaMethodCallExpr’s lambdaVariableExpr or via a wrapping
-    								; lambdaMethodCallExpression’s lambdaVariableExpression.
+    								; lambdaMethodCallExpr’s lambdaVariableExpr.

-  	lambdaPredicateExpr       	= 	boolCommonExpression
+  	lambdaPredicateExpr       	= 	boolCommonExpr
-    								; this is a boolCommonExpression with the added restriction that any ; firstMemberExpressions inside the methodPredicateExpression MUST have a prefix of ; lambdaPredicatePrefixExpression
+    								; this is a boolCommonExpr with the added restriction that any ; firstMemberExprs inside the methodPredicateExpr MUST have a prefix of ; lambdaPredicatePrefixExpr

-	methodCallExpr       		= 	boolMethodExpression /
+	methodCallExpr       		= 	boolMethodExpr /
                        				indexOfMethodCallExpr /
                        				replaceMethodCallExpr /
                        				toLowerMethodCallExpr /